Memorial Hall (Rockford, Illinois): Dedication

 In February 1903, a committee of five including: J.B.
 Whitehead, Col. Thomas L. Lawler, Amasa Hutchins, Col. Arthur E. Fisher, and William Andrews, was named to draft a letter of invitation to President Theodore Roosevelt to be present at the dedication.
 This committee was authorized to outline the program for the day.
 On June 3, 1903, a reception committee of leading citizens from Rockford and Winnebago County met Roosevelt at the train station, open carriages transported him and his party to Memorial Hall.
-Entering from the east side of the building, facing the Carnegie Library and the Rock River, Roosevelt took a moment to inspect and admire the interior of the building before exiting to deliver his dedication speech form a platform on the west steps.
-Roosevelt stepped outside the doors of the memorial at 9:31am with the prominent men of his party; including Secretary Wilson, Congressman R.R.
-Hitt, Charles E. Fuller, and General Benson Wood.
-The crowd at Roosevelt’s visit had filled the streets and people were trying to do anything just to see the president.

-The president told his listeners that, "No more fitting memorial could be erected to the memory of the men who fought, than a hall such as this—a hall beautiful because of the uses to which it is consecrated."
 Afterward, he raised a flag which had been flown on the Milwaukee-class vessel USS Winnebago during the Civil War.

-With the ceremony concluded, the presidential party returned to their carriages and took a roundabout way back to the train to wave and greet children that were lining the streets before departing Rockford 51 minutes after his arrival.
-Roosevelt returned to Rockford two more times; once on April 6, 1912 and again on September 26, 1917, when he addressed the troops at nearby Camp Grant during World War I.
+Roosevelt returned to Rockford two more times; once on April 6, 1912, and again on September 26, 1917, when he addressed the troops at nearby Camp Grant during World War I.